A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-\item[Textual or multi-model explanations] provide the explainee with a direct verbal or combined explanation that as part of the model output. \begin{examples} \examplemethod{\cite{kim_textual_2018}} An example are the explanations provided by \cite{kim_textual_2018} for the application of end-to-end steering control in autonomous driving.
-Their approach is two-fold: They add a custom layer that produces attention heatmaps similar to \cite{kim_interpretable_2017}, and these are used by a second custom part to generate textual explanations of the decision which are (weakly) aligned with the model processing. \examplemethod{ProtoPNet~\cite{chen_this_2019}} ProtoPNet~\cite{chen_this_2019} for image classification provides visual examples rather than text.
-The network architecture is based on first selecting prototypical image patches, and then inserting a prototype layer that predicts similarity scores for patches of an instance with prototypes.
-These can then be used for explanation of the final result in the manner of \enquote{This is a sparrow as its beak looks like that of other sparrow examples}. \examplemethod{\cite{hendricks_generating_2016}} A truly multi-modal example is \cite{hendricks_generating_2016}, which trains alongside a classifier a long-short term memory DNN (LSTM) to generate natural language justifications of the classification.
-The LSTM uses both the intermediate features and predictions of the image classifier, and is trained towards high class discriminativeness of the justifications.
-The explanations can optionally encompass bounding boxes for features that were important for the classification decision, making it multi-modal. \end{examples} \end{description}
+\item[Textual or multi-model explanations] These provide the explainee with a direct verbal or combined explanation as part of the model output. \begin{examples} \examplemethod{\cite{kim_textual_2018}} An example are the explanations provided by \longcite{kim_textual_2018} for the application of end-to-end steering control in autonomous driving.
+Their approach is two-fold: They add a custom layer that produces attention heatmaps similar to those from \cite{kim_interpretable_2017}; a second custom part uses these heatmaps to generate textual explanations of the decision, which are (weakly) aligned with the model processing. \examplemethod{ProtoPNet~\cite{chen_this_2019}} ProtoPNet by \longcite{chen_this_2019} for image classification provides visual examples rather than text.
+The network architecture is based on first selecting prototypical image patches and then inserting a prototype layer that predicts similarity scores for patches of an instance with prototypes.
+These can then be used for explanation of the final result in the manner of \enquote{This is a sparrow as its beak looks like that of other sparrow examples}. \examplemethod{\cite{hendricks_generating_2016}} A truly multi-modal example is that by \longcite{hendricks_generating_2016}, which trains alongside a classifier a long-short term memory DNN (LSTM) to generate natural language justifications of the classification.
+The LSTM uses both the intermediate features and predictions of the image classifier and is trained towards high-class discriminativeness of the justifications.
+The explanations can optionally encompass bounding boxes for features that were important for the classification decision, making it multi-modal. \end{examples} \end{subparagraphs}

+\paragraph{Post-hoc} Post-hoc methods use a (local or global) helper model from which to derive an explanation.
+This explainable helper model can either aim to \begin{itemize} \item fully mimic the behavior of the explanandum, or \item only approximate sub-aspects like input attribution. \end{itemize} Helper models that fully approximate the explanandum are often called \emph{surrogate} or \emph{proxy} models, and the process of training them is termed \emph{model distillation}, \emph{student-teacher} approach, or \emph{model induction}.
+However, it is often hard to differentiate between the two types.
+Hence, for consistency, we here use the terms proxy and surrogate model for any type of helper model.
+Many examples of post-hoc methods are given in the course of the upcoming taxonomy aspects.